Our Work

 Hypertension

-The PCN is currently trialling a digital hypertension monitoring service from Stonecross and West Drive Surgery, King George Road Surgery and Reach Healthcare.
+The PCN is currently trialing a digital hypertension monitoring service from Stonecross and West Drive Surgery, King George Road Surgery and Reach Healthcare.
 Churchill Medical Group and Matrix Medical Centre will also join the trial shortly.

 Patients monitor their daily blood pressure and update the practice using an easy-to-use app.
 This allows the practice team to track changes between appointments, and follow-up where necessary and before health worsens.